matias-ceau/scripts/docs/scripts/create_cover_art.sh.md

 ### Notes

-- Ensure `sox`, `dmenu`, and `imagemagick` are installed on your Arch Linux system for the script to function correctly.
+Ensure that `sox`, `dmenu`, and `imagemagick` are installed on your Arch Linux system prior to running this script to avoid any execution errors.
-- The output image is named by appending `_RESIZED` to the original file name, maintaining a clean naming convention.

 > **Critique:**
-> The script is straightforward and efficient, but it lacks error handling.
-If no WAV files are found or if the `dmenu` selection is canceled, the script will fail without a graceful handling of those cases.
-It would be beneficial to add checks for:
-> - An empty file selection.
-> - Successful creation of the spectrogram image.
-> - Availability of dependencies.
+>
+> - The script only searches for `.wav` files with a hardcoded path, making it less flexible for other audio formats or directories.
+> - Error handling for cases where no `.wav` files are found or when `sox`/`convert` commands fail is missing.
+> - The script can be enhanced with options for adjusting spectrogram parameters (like dimensions and colors) through command-line arguments.